 Encycloweedia – Notes on identification, biology, and management of plants defined as noxious weeds by California law.

 Practical Guidebook to the Control of Invasive Aquatic and Wetland Plants of the San Francisco Bay Region – by the San Francisco Estuary Insititute.

-Center for Invasive Plant Management – At Montana State University.
+Invasive Pest Management – At Montana State University.